Do you want to calculate NPS in Excel?

-As I mentioned before, you can paste this formula in any cell of your excel sheet except in the column that contains your NPS responses.
-Use the formula and you can calculate and find your overall net promoter score in excel in a jiffy!
+As I mentioned before, you can paste this formula into any cell of your excel sheet except in the column that contains your NPS responses.
+Use the formula, and you can calculate and find your overall net promoter score in excel in a jiffy!
 Indeed a DIY Net Promoter Score calculator in excel!
 Now you may have realized that though it sounds bland and daunting at the same time, calculating NPS in excel is not really a task!

 Easy, easier and easiest, which one would you go for?
 Of course, the superlative, right?
-Well, we have also come with the easiest method to calculate NPS in excel.
+Well, we have also come up with the easiest method to calculate NPS in excel.
 Guess what, we have a Net Promoter Score excel template all set for you.
 With our excel template, you literally don’t have much to do.
 All you have to do is paste your data into the NPS calculator excel template and then sit back and relax!

 Here’s how you can find your scores in our NPS excel template:

 - First, make a copy of our NPS spreadsheet template or simply download it as a .XLS file.